Charles H. Lundquist College of Business

 Master’s Degree Programs

-The Graduate School of Management offers course work leading to the master of accounting (MActg), the master of science in finance (MS), the master of science in sports product management (MS), and the master of business administration (MBA).
-In the Lundquist College of Business, with the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees are available to PhD candidates.
+The Graduate School of Management offers course work leading to the master of accounting (MAcc), the master of science in finance (MSF), the master of science in sports product management (SPM), the master of business administration (MBA) and the executive master in business administration (EMBA).
+With the exception of the master of science in finance, master of arts (MA) and master of science (MS) degrees in the Lundquist College of Business are available to PhD candidates.
 Students must complete the requirements specified in the description of their degree program.

 Doctoral Degree Programs